Peak Season for Hurricanes Starts in Mid-August in New Jersey

 The FEMA site offers many helpful guides devoted to preparing, responding and recovering from hurricanes.
 Take time to learn more by visiting these FEMA web pages.

-To ensure that everyone has the tools necessary to get ready in the event of a hurricane visiting your area, Direct Energy has put together a guide containing crucial hurricane preparedness information for those with special needs and disabilities.
+To ensure that everyone has the tools necessary to get ready in the event of a hurricane visiting your area, FEMA and the American Red Cross has put together a guide containing crucial disaster preparedness information for those with special needs and disabilities.

 Hurricane Preparedness Tips for Parents from Save the Children's emergency experts guide parents on how to protect your children from distress during and after disasters.